bitnami/charts/bitnami/redis-cluster/README.md

 $ helm install my-release bitnami/redis-cluster
 ```

-The command deploys Redis(TM) on the Kubernetes cluster in the default configuration.
+The command deploys Redis<sup>TM</sup> on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 NOTE: if you get a timeout error waiting for the hook to complete increase the default timeout (300s) to a higher one, for example: